 - Orthoptist review to fully assess ocular movement and visual fields.

 TED is most commonly associated with Graves' disease: clinically apparent TED occurs in about 50% of cases of Graves' disease.
-It is clinically relevant in 20-30% and sight-threatening (dysthyroid optic neuropathy, corneal breakdown or both) in 3-5%.

 Even in the absence of clinical signs, imaging reveals subtle orbital changes in most cases of Graves' disease.